-Navy silk fringing falls from my hips, skimming my thighs and falling to my knees.
-A band of navy Italian lace covers my hips exposing my midriff.
-I suck my belly button back to my spine, check my boobies are still bound inside the navy lace bandage top, shoulder roll my men’s pinstripe blazer and reach for the curve of the golden orb.
+I suck my belly button back to my spine, check my boobies are still bound inside my bandage top, shoulder roll my men’s pinstripe blazer and reach for the curve of the golden orb.

 The greeting is unexpected and magnificent.